The Future of Artificial Intelligence in Vietnam: An overview

 This includes collecting data on soil conditions, weather, crop growth, water usage, and other aspects using sensors, drones, and other digital technologies to advise decisions on seed planting, fertilization, pest management, and other agronomic procedures.
 The goal is to boost crop yields while reducing waste and increasing efficiency.

-Benefits of Artificial Intelligence in Vietnam for the manufacturing
+Benefits of Artificial Intelligence in Vietnam for manufacturing

 In Vietnam, AI is already having an impact on production.
 Vietnam has developed into a manufacturing hub for industries such as electronics, textiles, and footwear.
 Artificial Intelligence In Vietnam is assisting these industries in becoming more efficient and high-quality.